Editor-in-Chief & CEO: Nadine Epstein

 Dina Gold has postgraduate degrees in social anthropology from both London University’s School of Oriental and African Studies and Oxford University.
-At Oxford, she was the first woman to graduate from Corpus Christi College since its foundation in 1517.
-Her first job in journalism was as a financial reporter on the “Investors Chronicle” in the UK before she joined the BBC to work as an investigative reporter and producer in both radio and television.
+At Oxford, she was the first woman to graduate from Corpus Christi College since its founding in 1517.
+Her first job in journalism was as a financial reporter on the “Investors Chronicle” in the UK before she joined the BBC to work as an investigative reporter and producer for both radio and television.
 Gold was later a BBC ombudsman as well as, for a year immediately after 9/11, on attachment as a policy advisor to the British police at Scotland Yard.
 Gold joined Moment in 2013.

 Senior Editor: Diane Heiman

 Diane Heiman is a graduate of Brown University and Georgetown Law School.
 After practicing law for more than a decade, she wrote five children’s books, winning awards including the prestigious Children’s Choice Award.

 George E. Johnson is a Washington-based lawyer and writer.
 He formerly was Research Director of the Institute for Jewish Policy Planning and Research of the Synagogue Council of America.
 He is the author of studies on numerous Jewish policy issues, including inter-marriage, Russian-Jewish immigrants, American aliyah, and Israeli negotiations with the Palestinians.

 Eileen Lavine has previously worked as a writer and editor for the New Bedford Standard Times, The New York Times Youth Forums, UNESCO and the Marshall Plan Radio Unit, and also served as the president of information services at the Bethesda Editorial Company.
 She is a graduate of the University of Wisconsin—where she was the first woman editor of the student-run Daily Cardinal—and of the Columbia Graduate School of Journalism.